 Leadership living the company culture allows every other employee to fall in line behind them.
 But, they must also be given the tools to do so.

-3. Give Employees Concrete Examples and Training in what “Living by the Values” Means
+3. Make it Clear What “Living by the Values” Means

 HR teams need to provide coaching and training on what the culture looks like in action.